aiclub-igdtuw/AI-ML-Month/Minor Project Submissions/README.md

   #### Name_Dataset name <br>
   For example: Manvi Kaur_Loan Default Prediction

-For any doubts or queries, put them on our discord server and we'll get back to you.
+For any doubts or queries, put them on our discord server (doubts will be entertained on the ask-oc channel only) and we'll get back to you.
 ALL THE BEST!!

 ## SUBMIT BY 24th JUNE 12PM SHARP